openshift-evangelists/openshift-cookbook/building-and-deploying-from-source/how-can-i-build-from-a-private-repository-on-gitlab.md

 When you are done with setting the scopes for the personal access token, click on **Create personal access token** and you will be shown the value of the token.
 Make sure you make a copy of this as you cannot view it later on in the GitLab settings.

-Create the secret from the command line using the ``oc create secret`` command, remembering to run ``oc secrets link`` to allow the builder service account to use it.
+Create the secret from the command line using the ``oc create secret`` command.

 ```
-$ oc secrets link builder user-at-gitlab

 $ oc create secret generic user-at-gitlab \
     --from-literal=username=machineuser \